Jupotter/Lights-Out/README.txt

-Explore the dugeon, armed only with your torches and your courage.
+Explore the dungeon, armed only with your torches and your courage.

 Ennemies are attracted by light, but also injured by it.
 The stronger it is, the more live they lose.